dbw7/m3-one-click-demo/readmes/vbmh-README.md

 kubectl delete pod $IRONIC_POD -n metal-cubed
 ```
 - Wait for Ironic to restart, this may take a minute or so.
+- These two commands that restart ironic are specific to the names of ironic containers without Sylva enabled, if Sylva is enabled, I recommend going into K9S, manually searching for the ironic container inside of the `metal3-system` namespace and deleting it with `CTRL+k`

 Apply the bare metal node YAML files
 ```